7 Essential Steps to Protect Your Online Privacy

 - Install antivirus software.

 Use a private search engine

 There's a difference between doing an Incognito search in a popular web browser, like Google, and using a private search engine.
-Private search engines like DuckDuckGo keep your search history and personal information even more secure.
+Private browsing through private search engines like DuckDuckGo keep your search history and personal information even more secure.
 They automatically block hidden trackers, encrypt connections online, and don't save your search history.